hendrik-weiler/htmldecorators/readme.md

 ```
 Notice that "data-evalhtmldec" was added as attribute to the script tag for ```htmldecorators.js```.
 With this
 all elements with the "data-htmldec" attribute will be parsed.
-If you remove this attribute you have to add this to your page:
+If you remove this attribute you have to apply the decorators yourself:
 ```
 <script>
 window.onload = function () {
-    HTMLDecorators.EvaluateHTMLDecs();
+    HTMLDecorators.EvaluateTag(document.querySelector('#node'));
 }
 </script>
 ```